thelightdesigner/ScuffedWalls/Functions.md

  ```

 # AppendToAllNotesBetween
-adds on custom noodle data to notes between the function time and endtime
+adds on custom noodle data to notes between the function time and endtime (toBeat)

  - toBeat: float
  - type: int,int,int (defaults to 0,1,2,3,4,5,6,7,8)
  - appendTechnique: int(0-2)
+ - onTrack: string, only appends to notes on this track
  - generic custom data

   Example